kdzhub/dj/readme.txt

-Git is a scend version control system.
+cloudes for ever one
-Git is free software glk.
+Git is free software